Mihir-C-Patil/Kelvin-Games-WebApp_COMPSCI-235-A4/README.md

-# COMPSCI 235 Starter Repository for the Games WebApp Assignments
+# Kelvin Games WebApp Repository

-This is a starter repository for the games webapp assignments of CompSci 235 in Semester 2, 2023.
+Welcome to the Kelvin Games WebApp repository!
+This repository contains the implementation of the web application for the Kelvin Games platform, as part of the CompSci 235 course in Semester 2, 2023.

 ## Description

-This repository contains an implementation of the domain model from Assignment 1.
-It contains unit tests which can be run through pytest.
-It also contains a simple Flask application that renders content of a Game object instance from our domain model on a blank HTML page.

-From here on you can **choose if you want to use the provided domain model or your own implementation from CodeRunner assignment 1**.
-The domain model implementation may have to be extended, and you may also decide to remove or modify test cases as it suits you.
+This repository is dedicated to the development of the Kelvin Games web application.
+It encompasses a Flask-based application that showcases an interactive gaming platform.
+The application is designed to display game-related information fetched from our domain model.
+You can choose to either use the provided domain model or your own implementation from CodeRunner assignment 1.

 ## Installation